 Bill and his family own and operate a fourth-generation diversified crop and livestock operation near Humboldt, raising corn, soybeans, wheat, alfalfa, and cattle.
 Bill is currently Senior Manager in Government, Community and Industry Relations with Pioneer Hi-Bred International, a DuPont Business.
 His duties include national industry relations, biofuels business engagement, global agricultural policy and agricultural sustainability policy for Pioneer.

-Denny Everson, Yankton, SD:
+Denny Everson, Mitchell, SD:

 Denny is passionate about Agriculture.
 He managed the First Dakota Ag Division team from 1984 - 2010.
 He retired from First Dakota National Bank in 2012.
-He led the growth of the Agri-Business Dvision at First Dakota from $750,000 to $235 million in loans.
+He led the growth of the Agri-Business Division at First Dakota from $750,000 to $235 million in loans.
 He earned his bachelor of science degree in animal science and agronomy from South Dakota State University.
 Denny has served on many ag related boards and committees.
 He was instrumental in the developing the South Dakota Ag and Rural Leadership program (SDARL).
 Denny is a true advocate for Agriculture.